This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 What to wear

 For women, it is important to cover up shoulders and legs as a sign of respect, especially if you plan on visiting a mosque or temple.
-It is not advisable to wear very short skirts or tight-fitting clothes while you’re out and about in the city as it will result in stares and maybe even groping as mentioned above.
+One of the things not to do in India is wear very short skirts or tight-fitting clothes while you’re out and about in the city as it will result in stares and maybe even groping as mentioned above.

 Wearing loose, cotton clothing is a better idea because it will keep you cool and at the same time help you fit in more.
 I swore by basic cotton maxi dresses and colorful kimonos during our two weeks in India.
 Super comfortable and at the same time a little bit stylish for the photos.